 The real question is: is blogging just a side gig or are you planning to make this your full-time thing?
 These are ALL crucial questions you should ask yourself.
 Once you understand the purpose of your blog and visualize your long-term goals, you can start searching for blogging platforms.
 Your goals determine which platform will work best for you.

 Consider your budget.

 Different platforms come with different costs.
-Some of them, like Tumblr, allow you to blog for free, but offer fewer blogging tools.
+Some of them, like Tumblr, allow you to blog for free but offer fewer marketing tools.
 While platforms like Squarespace have a membership fee, and WordPress comes with programming and hosting fees.
 All these choices will take a toll on your budget.

 However, some expenses come with better functionalities, and less costs down the road if your plans change.
 So, always remember that your blogging budget goes hand in hand with the purpose of your blog.
 If it’s a hobby, best to stick to free platforms or platforms with minimal investment.
 If it’s a business, you’ll probably want to invest in a premium blogging platform with premium blogging tools.